hince82/-c-xamarin-forms-login-and-navigate-students-app/README.md

   i can set image source from PCL shared layer to both Android  and IOS.Also enabled grouping in Listview so i can group  students with grouping helper in Utility folder.

+## Folder Stucture
-##Folder Stucture: Data, Images,Utility, Views
+   Data, Images,Utility, Views
     Data: Converter and POCO Binding class files,also sqlite db file "students.db" Images:Student Images
     Utility:Grouping helper file to group students in listview